Heien v. North Carolina: Background

 On April 29, 2009, Maynor Javier Vasquez and Nicholas Heien were traveling along Interstate 77 in North Carolina.
 Vasquez was driving Heien's car, and Heien was sleeping in the back seat.

 While watching for "criminal indicators of drivers [and] passengers", Sergeant Matt Darisse observed Vasquez drive by and thought he appeared "nervous".
 Sergeant Darisse then began following Vasquez.
-Vasquez eventually slowed his car when approaching a slower-moving vehicle, and Sergeant Darisse observed the car's right rear brake light hadn't turned on.
+Vasquez eventually slowed his car when approaching a slower-moving vehicle, and Sergeant Darisse observed the car's right rear brake light had not turned on.
 Sergeant Darisse believed that it was a violation of North Carolina traffic law to drive a vehicle with a broken brake light, so he activated his blue lights and stopped Vasquez (observing that as he did so, the right brake light "flickered on").
 Sergeant Darisse informed Vasquez and Heien that he had stopped them for a broken brake light.

 During the stop, Sergeant Darisse began to suspect the vehicle might contain contraband.
 His suspicion increased when Vasquez and Heien claimed, in separate questioning, that they were traveling to different ultimate destinations.
 Sergeant Darisse then asked Vasquez if he could search the vehicle.
 Vasquez said he should ask Heien, who said he "d[id]n't really care".
 The ensuing search found cocaine.

 In lower courts

 Vasquez pleaded guilty to attempted cocaine trafficking.
 Heien filed a motion to suppress the results of the search to prevent their use in court, which the trial court denied.
 Heien then pleaded guilty to two counts of trafficking, while reserving his right to appeal the denial of his motion to suppress.

 On appeal the North Carolina Court of Appeals reversed.
 After careful analysis of the North Carolina statute governing brake lights, the Court of Appeals concluded that it required only one working "stop lamp".
 Heien's left brake light was functional, so his right brake light's dysfunction did not constitute a violation.
-It also concluded that separate statutory language requiring all "originally equipped rear lamps [be] in good working order" didn't apply to stop lamps.
+It also concluded that separate statutory language requiring all "originally equipped rear lamps [be] in good working order" did not apply to stop lamps.
 The Court of Appeals then concluded that the stop violated the Fourth Amendment, explaining that "an officer's mistaken belief that a defendant has committed a traffic violation is not an objectively reasonable justification for a traffic stop".
 The Court of Appeals then held that evidence from the search had to be suppressed under the exclusionary rule.
 (While federal courts and some state courts recognized a good-faith exception to the rule for officers acting in good faith, the North Carolina Supreme Court had previously explicitly declined to recognize it.)